Quilts of Valor presented

 Five area veterans were awarded Quilts of Valor in honor and recognition of their service to our country.

-Bryn Surkin, of Berwick, currently serves in the US Air Force having joined in 2015.
-She was trained in material management.
-She was sent to Moody Air Force Base, Ga., with the 380th Logistics Readiness Squadron.
-Surkin became accountable for inventroy management at the warehouse.
-The unit spent seven months at Al Dhafra AB in Abu Dhabi.
-The unit supplied parts for the 380th Air Expeditionary Wing conducting missions against ISIS.
-She is currently an E-4 senior airman.
-Her quilt was pieced by Dorothy Crouse and pieced by Winona Cochran.
+Graydon Gulliver, of Berwick, served in the US Army from 1966-1969.
+He was deployed to Fort Richardson, near Anchorage, AK, where he served with the US Army Alaska Headquarters doing clerical work.
+Gulliver also served with the 22nd Field Army Support Command at Fort Lee, Va.
+He left the Army as a specialist 4th class.
+His quilt was pieced by Linda Webster and quilted by Katherine Girton.

-Kathleen Smith, of Bloomsburg, served in the US Army from 1974-1977.
-She was trained in military finance and served with the Analysis, Cybernetics, and Thinking section of the Army’s Training and Doctrine Command at White Sands Missile Range, N.M.
-She worked with a Pershing missile unit arranging transportation for the people working with the missiles at White Sands and other bases.
-Smith also had to keep track of the unit’s budget and expenses.
-She left the Army as an E-4.
-Her quilt was pieced by Patti Deitrich and quilted by Linda Hancock.
+Richard Stout, of Berwick, served in the US Army from 1964-1967.
+He served in Vietnam with the 33rd Special Forces when he first arrived.
+Most of the time he was with the 7th Regiment of the 1st Air Cavalry Division including at the Battle of the Ia Drang Valley.
+Often he was part of a two-man reconnaissance team that was out on its own.
+Stout served all over Vietnam for 12 months.
+He then returned to Fort Hood, Texas.
+He left the Army as a specialist 4th class.
+His quilt was pieced by Linda Webster and quilted by Sandie Rosenthal.

-Awarding the quilts were Crouse, Linda Hill, and Jim and Bonnie Fiedler, all members of the Columbia County Quilts of Valor.
+Awarding the quilts were Webster and Jim and Bonnie Fiedler, all members of the Columbia County Quilts of Valor.

 (0) comments